Neutron-antineutron oscillations from lattice QCD

 where $\ket{\mathfrak{m},\uparrow}$ ($\ket{\overline{\mathfrak{n}},\uparrow}$) denote the spin-up (anti)neutron states, $(\tau,t)$ are the Euclidean time intervals from the source to the operator and the sink, respectively.

-To extract the $\nnbar$ matrix elements, we perform correlated $\chi^2$-minimization 2-state fits.
-First, we fit the $G_{2pt}^{PP}$ and $G_{2pt}^{PS}$ data to Eq.~(\ref{eq:2ptspec}) to find optimal values for energies $E_{0,1}$ and obtain the corresponding optimal $\sqrt{Z_{0,1}^{P,S}}$ using VarPro~\cite{varpro0,*varpro1}.
-The energy parameters $E_{0,1}$ entering Eq.~\eqref{eq:3ptspec} are then fixed and the $\nnbar$ ground- and excited-state ($\mathfrak{n,m}=0,1$) matrix elements are obtained from correlated linear fits of $G_{3pt}^{PP,PS,SS}$ data to Eq.~\eqref{eq:3ptspec}.
-Results in Tab.~\ref{tab:renorm_me} and Fig.~\ref{fig:3pt_Q2_ratio} use fit ranges $\tau = [5,t-5]$, $t=[10,13]$ for $\nnbar$ matrix element central values and statistical uncertainties.
-The standard deviation of best-fit results for five fitting intervals shown in Tab.~\ref{tab:BareFits} is taken as a systematic uncertainty and added to the statistical uncertaintiy in quadrature to determine the total bare matrix element uncertainty.
+The $\nnbar$ ground-state matrix elements are extracted with two-state fits using optimal shrinkage~\cite{LEDOIT2004365}, variable projection (VarPro)~\cite{varpro0,*varpro1}, and weighted averages of results for a variety of source/sink separations that are described at length in our companion paper~\cite{Rinaldi:2019thf}.
+First, $G_{2pt}^{PP}$ and $G_{2pt}^{PS}$ are fitted in order to determine $E_{0,1}$ and $\sqrt{Z_{0}^{P,S}}$.
+An example fit is shown in Fig.~\ref{fig:2pt_meff}.
+These results are subsequently used to extract matrix element results from linear fits to $G_{3pt}^{SS}$ and $G_{3pt}^{PS} + G_{3pt}^{SP}$.
+Ten different source/sink separations are included in order to isolate and remove excited state effects.
+Ratios of $G_{3pt}^{JJ^\prime}$ to $G_{2pt}^{JJ^\prime}$ for operator $Q_2$, that reach a plateau when the ground state saturates the correlation functions and excited state contributions have become negligible, are shown in Fig.~\ref{fig:3pt_Q2_ratio} including fit results and statistical uncertainties.

-The operators $Q_{1,2,3,4,5(67)}$~(\ref{eqn:op_nnbar_123}--\ref{eqn:op_nnbar_567}) belong to five different chiral $SU(2)_{L,R}$ isomultiplets, and renormalize independently if chiral symmetry is preserved.
-We compute the renormalization of these operators on a lattice nonperturbatively using the RI-MOM scheme~\cite{Martinelli:1994ty} in the Landau gauge.
-RI-MOM renormalization factors $Z_{IJ}^{\text{RI-MOM}}$, $Q_{I}^{\text{RI-MOM}}=Z^{\text{RI-MOM}}_{IJ} Q_J^{\text{bare}}$ at momentum $p$ are defined as
+In regularization schemes which do not violate chiral symmetry, operator mixing between $Q_I^{(P)}$~(\ref{eqn:op_nnbar_123}--\ref{eqn:op_nnbar_567}) is forbidden, as in the continuum perturbation theory calculation of Ref.~\cite{Buchoff2016}.
+Since quark mass, residual chiral symmetry breaking, and nonperturbative effects might lead to operator mixing on a lattice, we compute the renormalization and mixing of these operators nonperturbatively using the regularization-invariant-momentum (RI-MOM) scheme~\cite{Martinelli:1994ty}.
+RI-MOM renormalization factors $Z_{IJ}^{\text{RI}}$, $Q_{I}^{\text{RI}}=Z^{\text{RI}}_{IJ} Q_J^{\text{bare}}$ at momentum $p$ are defined as

-where $Z_q^{\text{RI-MOM}}$ is the lattice quark field renormalization and $\Lambda_{JK}(p)$ are amputated Green's functions of the lattice operators $Q_J$ and quark fields carrying momenta $\pm p$ projected onto the spin-color-flavor structure of $Q_K$ (more details can be found in the \emph{Supplemental Material}).
-We find that $\Lambda_{IJ}$ and therefore $Z_{IJ}^{\text{RI-MOM}}$ are diagonal in our chiral basis (\ref{eqn:op_nnbar_123}--\ref{eqn:op_nnbar_567}) up to $O(10^{-3})$~\cite{Syritsyn2015}, in good agreement with chiral symmetry.
+where $Z_q^{\text{RI}}$ is the quark field renormalization and $\Lambda_{JK}(p)$ are amputated Green's functions of the lattice operators $Q_J$ and quark fields carrying momenta $\pm p$ projected onto the spin-color-flavor structure of $Q_K$.
+All steps to calculate the renormalization factors numerically can be found in the companion paper~\cite{Rinaldi:2019thf}.
+We find that the matrices $\Lambda_{IJ}$ and therefore $Z_{IJ}^{\text{RI}}$ are diagonal in the chiral basis (\ref{eqn:op_nnbar_123}--\ref{eqn:op_nnbar_567}) up to $O(10^{-3})$~\cite{Rinaldi:2019thf}, thanks to chiral symmetry of the lattice action we use.
 We neglect this residual mixing and identify $Z_{I}=Z_{II}$ below.